lorenzo-costa/Parking-data-analysis/README.md

 - the parking lot is mainly used for "sosta lunga" meaning for longer stops, which also generate more revenues
 - demand is higher during weekdays (Monday-Friday)
 - demand is lower when it rains

+The report was written following the framework presented in the paper "Theory-Driven Strategic Management Decisions" (Camuffo et. al, 2022)